Above Ground Pool Owner's Complete Guide 2026 - Install & Maintain

 - Liners: Pool liners last 6-10 years and are essential for holding water

-- Filters: Cartridge filters last 1-4 weeks between cleanings and need annual replacement
+- Filters: Cartridge filters last 1-4 weeks between cleanings and typically need replacement every 1-3 years (condition-based, not on a fixed annual schedule)

 - Winterization: Pools can stay up year-round with proper winterization